GeistInDerSH/efficient-programs-pr-2025w/rust/README.md

 This ended up being a considerable improvement on the `src/basic_std_index` version.

+#### Extension: `skip_intermediate_stack_frames`

+As was noted via reading through the C implementation of this version, we can attempt to speed up the program by calculating what the next row and column will be before recurring into the solve function.
+This helps avoid extra stack frames where these values are only incremented.

+This offers a small performance boost.

 ### `src/bitset_masking_v1`

 The whole of a sudoku board can be stored into a single `u128`.